calyxir/calyx/docs/intro.md

  - [MrXL](./frontends/mrxl.md): `cd frontends/mrxl && flit install -s`

 ### Dahlia frontend
-[Dahlia][dahlia] is an imperative HLS language that supports FuTIL as a backend.
+[Dahlia][dahlia] is an imperative HLS language that supports Calyx as a backend.
 [Here][dahlia-install] are the complete instructions, but we've provided a quick overview.
 First, install [sbt][].
 Then: